akauppi/GroundLevel-firebase-es/README.md

 This is where You can code.

-We presume you have a suitable IDE (WebStorm, VS Code), and know web programming (JavaScript, HTML, CSS).
+We presume you have a suitable IDE, and know web programming (JavaScript, HTML, CSS).
 If you are new to programming, just study the existing code and tinker with it.

 Three steps to remove GroundLevel branding: